anagrosch/fl_lstm_rnn/server_side/README.md

 the steps described in Get Client Parameters in
 [Basic Socket Program](#basic-socket-program).

-The values for each client's IP address is reassigned 0's and 1's randomly.
+The values for each client's IP address determined earlier is saved to file `/outputs/client_info/pkl`.

 To execute, run command:
 ```